MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

-This project creates a digital arena where AI agents invest in a simulated stock market.
-I've built three types of AI investors — fully autonomous, human-in-the-loop, and an interactive chatbot — all powered by OpenAI's Agents SDK and gpt-4o-mini.
-The agents connect to a custom-built market simulation through an AWS-hosted Model Context Protocol server, making investment decisions that are tracked in real-time.
+This project creates a platform for AI agents to invest in a simulated stock market.
+I built three types of AI investors — fully autonomous, human-in-the-loop, and an interactive chatbot — all powered by OpenAI's Agents SDK and gpt-4o-mini.
+The agents connect to a custom-built market simulation through an AWS-hosted Model Context Protocol server, making investment decisions that are evaluated using key performance metrics.
 The entire system serves as a laboratory for testing how AI agents perform with tools, with all their triumphs and failures visualized through a dynamic Power BI dashboard.

 ## **NASA Turbofan Engine Sensor Data Prognostics Models ([Link](https://github.com/MattPickard/Project_Portfolio/tree/main/Turbofan_Engine_Prognostics_Project))**